austinchun21/RoboND-Kinematics-Project/writeup_template.md

 `T0_G = T0_1*T1_2*T2_3*T3_4*T4_5*T5_6*T6_G`

-To account for the difference in refrence frame orientation between the DH convention and the URDF of the gripper link, first apply a body-fixed rotation about the Z-axis by pi, then a rotation about the X-axis by -pi/2.
+To account for the difference in reference frame orientation between the DH convention and the URDF of the gripper link, first apply a body-fixed rotation about the Z-axis by pi, then a rotation about the X-axis by -pi/2.
 The transformation matrix for this correction can be derived as below:

 ![corr_mat][corr_mat]